cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     add_executable( avg-sfile avg-sfile.c )
     add_executable( avg-mfile avg-mfile.c avg.c )

-    add_executable( avg-mfile-directed-test avg-mfile-directed-test.c avg.c )
+    add_executable( avg-mfile-directed-test avg-mfile-directed-test.c avg.c ece2400-stdlib.c )
     add_test( avg-mfile-directed-test avg-mfile-directed-test )

 Line 3 tells CMake to turn on support for testing with CTest.
 Line 6 specifies how to build `avg-mfile`.
 Line 8 specifies how to build the `avg-mfile-directed-test` test program.
+Note we need to link in the implementation of the course library because `avg-mfile-directed-test.c` uses it.
 Line 9 tells CMake that `avg-mfile-directed-test` is a test that should be managed by CTest.
 Modify your `CMakeLists.txt` file to look like what is given above, rerun cmake, build the test, and run it.

     :::bash
     % cd ${HOME}/ece2400/sec3/src